 Overview and Facts about Cerebral (Brain) Aneurysm

 A cerebral aneurysm is a weak spot on an artery (blood vessel that carries blood from the heart to the rest of the body) in the brain that balloons out in a pouch-like sac and fills with blood.
 If this sac grows large enough, it can put pressure on a nerve or the brain tissue around it and may rupture.
-Fortunately, the risk of a rupture is very low (on average less than 1 percent a year) for most aneurysms.
+Fortunately, the risk of a rupture is very low (on average less than one percent a year) for most aneurysms.

-About 3 percent of adults will have a cerebral aneurysm, also commonly called a brain aneurysm.
+About three percent of adults will have a cerebral aneurysm, also commonly called a brain aneurysm.
 Most aneurysms are small and cause no symptoms.
 They are often found during an MRI or CT scan done for other reasons.

 Why Choose Loyola for Treatment of Cerebral (Brain) Aneurysm?